zoharli/SRGAN-tensorflow/README.md

 # SRGAN-tensorflow
-A tensorflow implementation of SRGAN
+A tensorflow implementation of SRGAN(the trained data is temporarily unavailable)